cysorn/space-combat/README.md

 ## Motivation

 As part of the preparation for my final project during my vocational training, I was tasked with creating a personal project.
-I chose to create a game, which led to the development of **Space Combat**.
+I chose to create a game, which led to the development of this game.

 ## Demo
 ![Preview](Space-Combat/preview/preview.gif)